 The University of Vermont's Extension Services which provides education and training to citizens of Vermont in sectors ranging from organic gardening to household finance and computer technology.
 Its purpose is to "improve the quality of life of Vermonters by bringing the benefits of research and technology to them, and to provide educational programs and practical information concerning Vermont communities, families, homes and farms."
 This mandate is undertaken though research and outreach; working to improve agriculture, natural resources and the environment, health and food safety and economic and community development.

 CDAE also houses UVM's on-campus Peace Corps Recruiter.
-This assistantship is available to applicants every other year and provides full two-year funding for a Coverdell Fellow to pursue their MS or MPA degree.
+This assistantship is available to applicants every other year and provides full two-year funding for a RPCV to pursue their MS or MPA degree.